-Tyson Foods Corporation: Request for Report on Adopting and Implementing a Water Stewardship Policy
+Tyson Foods, Inc.: Request for Report on Adopting and Implementing a Water Stewardship Policy

 WHEREAS: Policy to Address Water Impacts of Business Operations and Suppliers 2018

 The UN Human Right to Water calls for the right to sufficient, safe, acceptable and physically accessible and affordable water for personal and domestic uses.
 Meat production is recognized as the leading source of water pollution in the United States, exposing 7 million Americans to nitrates in drinking water.1 Contamination of water sources from Tyson Foods operations and supply chain may interfere with the Right to Water, be inconsistent with Tyson’s commitment to sustainable food, and pose a risk to shareholder value.

 The cultivation of feed ingredients for the 39,621,000 livestock produced weekly by Tyson is a primary source of water pollution due to chemicals, especially nitrates, and fertilizer inputs washing off fields if improperly managed.
 Animal waste from direct operations and over 11,000 independent or contract farmers may contain nutrients, antibiotic-resistant bacteria and pathogens.
 These contaminants and poor manure disposal practices pollute local waterways, endangering public health, workers, and the environment.